Markiza666/SQL-bulletin/README.md

 # SQL Bulletin API

-A RESTful API for a bulletin bo
-# SQL-bulletin

 A RESTful API for a bulletin board application, built with Node.js, Express, and PostgreSQL.
 The API handles users, channels, messages, and subscriptions

 ---